w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-origins.md

 ## Extrinsics and Tracks

-The following table outlines which extrinsics can be placed on which governance tracks:
+The following table outlines which extrinsics can be submitted on which governance tracks.

 | Pallet                        | Extrinsic Function       | Required Origin                                                                 |
 |-------------------------------|--------------------------|---------------------------------------------------------------------------------|